Britain hit by freezing fog warning before nine-hour rain deluge forecast

 Matthew Lehnert, chief meteorologist at the Met Office, said: “The UK will see further unsettled weather through the weekend and into next week.

-He added: “The highest rainfall totals from Friday into Saturday will be over high ground in south Wales, south-west England, Cumbria, south-west Scotland and Northern Ireland.
-20 to 30mm of rain is likely in these areas, most of which will fall in around six to nine hours.
+He added: “The highest rainfall totals from Friday into Saturday will be over high ground in south Wales, southwest England, Cumbria, southwest Scotland and Northern Ireland.
+Twenty to 30mm of rain is likely in these areas, most of which will fall in around six to nine hours.

 “Given how wet it has already been, the additional rainfall, especially in western areas, could lead to localised flooding and travel disruption.”

-Sunday will see another band of rain moving north-eastwards across the country, but there is less of a chance there will be significant rainfall accumulations in any one place.
+Sunday will see another band of rain moving northeastwards across the country, but there is less of a chance that there will be significant rainfall accumulations in any one place.

 UK five-day forecast